-Spotify “Sponsored Songs” let labels pay for plays
+Spotify ‘Sponsored Songs’ lets labels pay for plays

 It’s all part of Spotify’s push to IPO.
 It needs to earn more money so it can pay the labels their royalties and still have enough left to cover operating expenses and turn a profit.
 Spotify earned $3.3 billion in revenue in 2016 off its 140 million total users and 50 million paid subscribers, but it still lost $390 million on operating expenses due to royalties and investments in growth.
 It’s even agreed to pay out $2 billion to labels over the next two years for lower royalty rates.

-In the razor-thin margin business of streaming where it competes with giants like Apple and Amazon that don’t rely on music, Spotify must do anything it can to survive.
+In the razor-thin-margin business of streaming where it competes with giants like Apple and Amazon that don’t rely on music, Spotify must do anything it can to survive.
 By relentlessly promoting its own playlists so users subscribe, Spotify has built well-traveled sub-properties within its app where it can sell ad space.

 0